-One of the more important choices you’ll make while outfitting to go cruising is what kind of dinghy you want.
+One of the more important choices you’ll make while outfitting to go cruising is what kind of dinghy boat you want.
 And there are plenty of options: hard vs. inflatable?
 If you choose an inflatable, should you go with a roll-up floor?
 An inflatable floor?
 A RIB?
 Do you need Hypalon?

-Your dinghy is basically your car when you’re cruising, so you’ll want to choose wisely.
+Your dinghy boat is basically your car when you’re cruising, so you’ll want to choose wisely.
 Here I will go through some of the pros and cons of each type of dink so you’ll know what to look for when it’s time for a new tender.

 Before you start looking at boats, consider what your needs are, your budget, where you plan to store the boat, if you plan to tow the boat, and how you’ll power it.